 One of the most important herbs for female health is black cohosh root (Actaea racemosa).
-Native to the Appalachian region of North America, black cohosh (also called snakeroot and bugbane, due to its efficacy in treating snake bites and bug infestations) was historically used by Native Americans to treat a variety of female-related ailments, as well as snake bites and inflammation.
+Native to the Appalachian region of North America is black cohosh (also called snakeroot and bugbane, due to its efficacy in treating snake bites and bug infestations).
+It was historically used by Native Americans to treat a variety of female-related ailments, as well as snake bites and inflammation.
 Early European settlers in North America integrated the herb into their own treatment systems, where it was primarily used to ease female health complaints related to childbirth and menopause.

 Black cohosh root is a perennial herb that can grow quite tall, often producing white flowers that bloom on a raceme that can be up to two feet in length.
 Although the herb is generally wild harvested, some plant nurseries have begun to cultivate it in an attempt to reduce the impact of harvesting and maintain the plants’ wild habitat.

 Although it is not entirely clear exactly how black cohosh works, research has identified a wide variety of active compounds within the plant, chief among them polyphenols and triterpene glycosides.
 It is believed that these, and the numerous other compounds found in the plant, are responsible for its incredible healing powers.
 There has been some debate about potential harm to the liver as a result of taking black cohosh, but a study undertaken in 2010 was unable to find any definitive relationship between the herb and liver damage.

 Below are five of the most prominent healing benefits to be derived from taking this incredible herb:

 1. Helps Reduce Premenstrual Syndrome And Menstrual Cramps